 A. There is created a Corrections Oversight Committee (the Committee) that shall consist of 19 voting members and two nonvoting members.
-Such voting members shall be appointed as follows: (i) four members of the Senate who are not members of the same political party, two of whom shall be appointed by the President of the Senate and two of whom shall be appointed by the Senate Minority Leader; (ii) four members of the House of Delegates who are not members of the same political party, two of whom shall be appointed by the Speaker of the House of Delegates and two of whom shall be appointed by the House Minority Leader; and (iii) the following nonlegislative citizen members to be appointed by the Governor: (a) one representative of a nonprofit prisoner advocacy group, (b) one representative of a nonprofit organization that provides training or rehabilitation programs for incarcerated inmates, (c) one male citizen and one female citizen who were formerly incarcerated within the Commonwealth for a term of imprisonment of three years or more within the 10 years immediately preceding his appointment, provided that such citizens have had their civil rights restored by the Governor, (d) one licensed physician, (e) one licensed mental health or behavioral health professional with experience providing mental health or counseling services to adults, (f) one person who is a grandparent, parent, child, sibling, or spouse or domestic partner of a person currently incarcerated within the Commonwealth and who is serving a term of incarceration of three years or more, (g) one current or former Department correctional officer in a supervisory role selected from an association of correctional officers and employees or a nonprofit organization in which he is a member, (h) one current or former Department line correctional officer selected from an association of correctional officers and employees or a nonprofit organization in which he is a member, and (i) two persons, recommended by the Director, that served as correctional employees at the Department within 10 years of appointment.
+Such voting members shall be appointed as follows: (i) four members of the Senate who are not members of the same political party, to be appointed by the Senate Committee on Rules; (ii) four members of the House of Delegates who are not members of the same political party, to be appointed by the Speaker of the House of Delegates; and (iii) the following nonlegislative citizen members to be appointed by the Governor: (a) one representative of a nonprofit prisoner advocacy group, (b) one representative of a nonprofit organization that provides training or rehabilitation programs for incarcerated inmates, (c) one male citizen and one female citizen who were formerly incarcerated within the Commonwealth for a term of imprisonment of three years or more within the 10 years immediately preceding his appointment, provided that such citizens have had their civil rights restored by the Governor, (d) one licensed physician, (e) one licensed mental health or behavioral health professional with experience providing mental health or counseling services to adults, (f) one person who is a grandparent, parent, child, sibling, or spouse or domestic partner of a person currently incarcerated within the Commonwealth and who is serving a term of incarceration of three years or more, (g) one current or former Department correctional officer in a supervisory role selected from an association of correctional officers and employees or a nonprofit organization in which he is a member, (h) one current or former Department line correctional officer selected from an association of correctional officers and employees or a nonprofit organization in which he is a member, and (i) two persons, recommended by the Director, that served as correctional employees at the Department within 10 years of appointment.
 The two nonvoting members shall serve in an advisory role and shall consist of two current or former employees of the Department, a state correctional facility outside of the Commonwealth, or a federal correctional facility who served in such role within the 10 years immediately prior to appointment.
 Upon the request of an inmate, an inmate's family member or representative, or a Department staff member, employee, or contractor who believes he may be the subject of retaliation for providing testimony or other information to the Office or the Committee, such nonvoting members shall be excluded from any investigations, inspections, interviews, receipt of testimony, or review of documents by the Office or the Committee with regard to the requester.